This post may contain affiliate links. Please read our disclosure policy.

 FAQs

 No, almond flour is not the right flour for this specific recipe.
-This recipe calls for a rice flour-based all purpose gluten free flour blend for a softer, lighter cookie โ€” almond flour is just too heavy for a recipe that isn't developed to be made with it.
+This recipe calls for a rice flour-based all purpose gluten free flour blend for a softer, lighter cookie — almond flour is just too heavy for a recipe that isn't developed to be made with it.

-The best way to judge whether your gf snickerdoodle cookies are ready is to take a peek at them.
 For a softer cookie, you want to remove the cookies when they're still pale with just a hint of a golden coating.
 For crisper cookies, bake a few minutes more or until you've got crispy edges.

-Why are my snickerdoodles flat?
+Why are my cookies flat?

 There are two reasons why your gluten free snickerdoodles may have gone flat while baking: Your dough wasn't chilled so it lost its shape faster while baking or you used out-of-date baking soda or cream of tartar.

-Why are my snickerdoodles so puffy?
+Why are my cookies so puffy?

 Puffy cookies typically result when you don't flatten your cookie dough balls, when you've used too much flour, or when the dough is too cold.